 The Department of Greek Life recognizes undergraduate general or "social" fraternities who engage in a broad spectrum of leadership, service, academic, and social activities.
 These organizations are open to all students on campus, regardless of academic major.
 Fraternities recognized by the Department are local chapters of national organizations and each is a member of one of our Greek Councils.
 This listing of organizations is divided by Greek Council and in alphabetical order.

 The Department of Greek Life does not recognize academic or honor organizations who may also use Greek letters for their name.
-Those organizations may be registered through our Student Organization Resource Center (SORC) on campus.
+Those organizations may be registered through Student Involvement.

 |Multicultural Greek Council (MGC)||Interfraternity Council (IFC)||National Pan-Hellenic Council (NPHC)|